These unique profile story examples go deep on their subjects with original reporting, captivating visual assets, and some beautiful design.

 This feature story from the University of Cambridge tells the story of John Siberch, the city’s first printer.
 Siberch began his career by borrowing 20 pounds from the university in 1524 at an interest rate of 5% — a debt he would never repay.

-Over the course of his career, Siberch printed grammar books from Erasmus, as well as the first edition of Alexander Barclay's eclogue.
+Over the course of his career, Siberch printed grammar books from Erasmus, as well as the first edition of Alexander Barclay's first eclogue.
 He admitted to making regular errors — including in a deluxe copy of Galen presented to Henry VIII, in which pages were arranged incorrectly on the press, possibly in an attempt to prevent the king from reading to the end.